Ibrahim-Hegazi/HR-Analytics-Pipeline/README.md

 # HR Data Quality Framework & Analytics Pipeline

 ## 🔎 Project Overview
-This project implements an end-to-end data quality framework and analytics pipeline for employee data ingested from multiple source formats (TXT, Excel, JSON, XML) into Microsoft Fabric.
+This project implements an end-to-end data quality framework and analytics pipeline for employee data ingested from multiple source formats (TXT, Excel) into Microsoft Fabric.
 The pipeline standardizes, validates, cleans, and models the data into a star schema for reporting and analytics.

 ## 🚀 Project Goals
 - Ingest employee data from heterogeneous source files into a centralized lakehouse